Toddler development at 15-18 months: what’s happening

 When to be concerned about toddler development

-See your child and family health nurse or GP if you have any concerns or notice that at 15-18 months your child has any of the following issues.
+You know your toddler best.
+So it’s a good idea to see your child and family health nurse or GP if you have any concerns or notice that at 15-18 months your toddler has any of the following issues.

 Seeing, hearing and communicating